Rofida253/saucedemo/README.md

 └── reports/                        HTML reports generated

 3-Tools & Libraries Used
- - Selenium WebDriver – for browser automation
+ - Selenium WebDriver  for browser automation
--TestNG – test framework
--WebDriverManager – automatic driver management
+ - Maven  to build automation that manage project -TestNG for test framework for manage test execution and generate reports

  Screenshots on Test Failure

-4-Screenshots are automatically captured and saved to the /screenshots/ folder whenever a test fails
+4-Screenshots captured and saved to the /screenshots/ folder when the test fails
+- i create folder to save the imaged in it ,then put path in class helper
- - Implemented in the @AfterMethod hook using ITestResult.
- - If a test fails, Selenium takes a screenshot and saves it with the test name
+ - Implemented in the @AfterMethod using ITestResult , If a test fails, Selenium takes a screenshot and saves it with the test name

  5-Open the HTML file in by click on test-output then open index.html  with  web browser to view detailed test results, including
  - Test names
  - Pass/Fail status
  - Execution time
  - Log messages